SUBSCRIBE TO OUR FREE NEWSLETTER

-Tyler Cowen had a popular piece in the New York Times last week in which he argued that assortative mating (rich marrying rich, poor marrying poor) reinforces income inequality.
-As in his book "Average Is Over," I think Cowen makes an important mistake in his column, though it is a mistake nearly everyone involved in discussions of distribution makes all of the time.
+Tyler Cowen wrote a popular piece in the New York Times last week in which he argued that assortative mating (rich marrying rich, poor marrying poor) reinforces income inequality.
+As in his book Average Is Over, I think Cowen makes an important mistake in his column, though nearly everyone involved in discussions of distribution makes it all the time.

-The distribution of income in society is a function of two things: distributive institutions and everything else.
+The income distribution in society is a function of two things: distributive institutions and everything else.
 By distributive institutions, I am referring mainly to the laws that pertain to the distribution of resources in a society.
 Distributive institutions include such things as bankruptcy law, corporate law, securities law, property law, contract law, tax law, benefits law, and so on.
 Put another way, distributive institutions are the distribution-specific subset of the "rules of the game" that structure economic activity in society.

 When Cowen writes that assortative mating pushes up income inequality, he implicitly treats distributive institutions as necessarily static.
 Cowen does the same thing in his book when he predicts that future technological changes will cause income inequality to go up.
 But distributive institutions do not need to be static in the face of changes in "everything else."
 Where changes in "everything else" threaten higher inequality within an existing set of distributive institutions, those institutions can be reformed to neutralize the threat.